-(b) If a person claims a tax adjustment that requires an annual survey under this ((section)) rule but fails to submit a complete annual survey by the due date of the survey or any extension under RCW 82.32.590, the amount of the tax adjustment claimed for the previous calendar year becomes immediately due.
-If the tax adjustment is a deferral of tax, twelve and one-half percent of the deferred tax is immediately due.
-If the economic benefits of the deferred tax is immediately due.
-If the economic benefit.
-Interest, but not penalties, will be assessed on these amounts.
-The interest will be assessed at the rate provided for delinquent taxes provided for in RCW 82.32.050, retroactively to the date the tax adjustment was claimed, and accrues until the taxes for which the tax adjustment was claimed are repaid.
+(b) When annual survey is not submitted timely.
+If a person claims a tax ((adjustment)) preference that requires an annual survey under this rule but fails to submit a complete annual survey by the due date of the survey or any extension under RCW 82.32.590, the amount of the tax ((adjustment)) preference claimed for the previous calendar year becomes immediately due.
+If the tax ((adjustment)) preference is a deferral of tax, twelve and one-half percent of the deferred tax is immediately due.
+If the economic benefits of the deferral are passed to a lessee, the lessee is responsible for payment to the extent the lessee has received the economic benefit.
+Interest, but not penalties, will be assessed on these amounts((.
+The interest will be assessed)) at the rate ((provided)) for delinquent taxes provided for in RCW 82.32.050, retroactively to the date the tax ((adjustment)) preference was claimed, and accrues until the taxes for which the tax ((adjustment)) preference was claimed are repaid.

 (c) Extension for circumstances beyond the control of the taxpayer.
-If the department finds that the failure of a taxpayer to file an annual survey by the due date was the result of circumstances beyond the control of the taxpayer, the department will extend the time for filing the survey.
-The extension will be for a period of thirty days from the date the department issues its written notification to the taxpayer that it qualifies for an extension under this ((section)) rule.
+If the department finds ((that)) the failure of a taxpayer to file an annual survey by the due date was the result of circumstances beyond the control of the taxpayer, the department will extend the time for filing the survey.
+The extension will be for a period of thirty days from the date the department issues its written notification to the taxpayer that it qualifies for an extension under this rule.
 The department may grant additional extensions as it deems proper.
+RCW 82.32.590.

-In determining whether the failure of a taxpayer to file an annual survey by the due date was the result of circumstances beyond the control of the taxpayer, the department will apply the provisions in WAC 458-20-228 for the waiver or cancellation of penalties when the underpayment ((of)) or untimely payment of any tax was due to circumstances beyond the control of the taxpayer.
+In determining whether the failure of a taxpayer to file an annual survey by the due date was the result of circumstances beyond the control of the taxpayer, the department will apply the provisions in WAC 458-20-228 for the waiver or cancellation of penalties when the underpayment or untimely payment of any tax was due to circumstances beyond the control of the taxpayer.

 (d) One-time only extension.
-A taxpayer who fails to file an annual survey required under this ((section)) rule by the due date of the survey is entitled to an extension of the due date.
+A taxpayer who fails to file an annual survey, as required under this rule, by the due date of the survey is entitled to an extension of the due date.
 A request for an extension under this subsection must be made in writing to the department.